VakaruGIT/Music-Streaming-App/README.md

 ## Features
 - User authentication (done)
 - User registration (done)
+- User can either choose if it is an artist or not (done)
 - User can login (done)
 - User profile (done)
-- Song Page where all songs are displayed (done) just need to test it
+- Song Page where all songs are displayed (done)
-- User edit profile # DONE
+- User edit profile (done)

-- User can look for songs
+- User can look for songs (done)
-- User can listen to songs
+- User can listen to songs (done)
-- User can either choose if it is an artist or not
-- Artist can upload songs
+- Artist can upload songs (done)
-- Artist can delete songs
+- Artist can delete songs (done)
-- Artist can update songs
+- Artist can update songs (done)

 ## Access to the app with the following credentials